DIAMANTIPHYLLA Ficus diamantiphylla Corner (1970) SECTION: ERIOSYCEAE

 Fig: A medium size fig (1.5-2.0 cm) densely covered in thick brown hairs.
 See illustration.
-Sex: Dioecious

-Similar Species: Two other rare SECTION ERIOSYCEAE figs with large leaves and large hairy figs have also been recorded from the banks of Sungai Lansat, F.bruneiensis and F. aureocordata.
-As all three figs are little known these 3 species may prove to be conspecific and the names to be synonyms.
+Similar Species: Two other rare SECTION ERIOSYCEAE figs with large leaves and large hairy figs have also been recorded from the banks of Sungai Lansat, F. bruneiensis and F. aureocordata.
+As all three figs are little known.
+These 3 species may prove to be conspecific and the names to be synonyms.

-Distinguish: In his type description Corner (1970) notes that F. bruneiensis and F. diamantiphylla are very similar but can be told apart by the colour and fleshyness of the tepals and the presence or absence of hairs surrounding the female flowers.
+Distinguish: In his type description Corner (1970) notes that F. bruneiensis and F. diamantiphylla are very similar but can be told apart by the colour and fleshiness of the tepals and the presence or absence of hairs surrounding the female flowers.

 Ficus diamantiphylla : Male and neuter tepals red.
 Female tepals red and fleshy with some bristles (setose hairs) at the distal (far) end.

 Ficus bruneiensis: Male and neuter tepals red.
 Female and gall tepals colourless, setose (bristly) not fleshy.

 Distribution: The TYPE was collected by AAR Anderson from the banks of Sungei Lansat a forested tributary of the Tutoh river on the northern edge of Mulu NP in northern Sarawak and named by Corner.
 It is almost certainly an error as no other collections have ever been made.
 The stream called Sg Lansat is the collection site of 3 of Borneo’s rarest figs, F. bruneiensis, F. diamantiphylla and F. aureocordata.